Child Custody in Las Vegas

 Following the three tips above will almost certainly make your life easier immediately following your separation and will place you in a much better position in inevitable custody proceedings that follow.

-Mills & Mills Law Group focuses its practice in the areas of family law including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
+Mills & Anderson Law Group focuses its practice in the areas of Nevada family law including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
 We also practice in the areas of corporate consulting, contracts, business organizations and criminal law.
 If there is a specific topic you would like information on, feel free to comment on the blog or contact us directly via our “contact us” page.